-can have another life - just check for the 10c mark!
-Most plastic and glass bottles, as well as drink cartons, cans, and club using canvas and paper as our media.
+The Augusta Art Club was ART CLUB NEWS founded by Melvina Russ in 1967 with China Painting the main focus at that time.
+Trends change and now we are mainly a club using canvas and paper as our media.
 We get asked from time to time if we are a teaching club and although we do run workshops in various topics from time to time, we are not a teaching club.
 However new members who need some guidance and assistance will always get it in spades from any of us.